 “Sooner or later HMRC will be investigating everyone; my only question is where the inspectors to handle these investigations are?

-“Are we going to have more inexperienced ‘lower-level inspectors’ handling tax investigations, which will be much more expensive for clients dealing with the demands of these ‘inspectors’ who are learning on the job at the expense of the clients?
+“Are we going to have more inexperienced ‘lower-level inspectors’ handling enquiries, which will be much more expensive for clients dealing with the demands of these ‘inspectors’ who are learning on the job at the expense of the clients?

-“Every tax advisor has come across these inspectors who frankly should not be carrying out these tax investigations.”
+“Every tax advisor has come across these inspectors.”

 We deal with HMRC each and every day and can lift the weight off your shoulders by handling your tax enquiry for you.